 Issue Symptoms/What to Look For Action Steps

-Warning signs include: sunglasses to cover red blood-shot eyes - often worn indoors and in dark areas where sunglasses

 are not needed, excessive breath mints/sprays/mouthwash, increased perfume, cologne, or body sprays.

 ECSTASY:

 Capsule or tablet form, often resembling medication.

-Administration by ingestion, snorting, smoking, or injection.

-Lasts 6-8 hours.
+Administration by ingestion, snorting, smoking, or inject Lasts 6-8 hours. ion.

+in an and the set of the state of the set of

-Warning signs include: hyper excitability, stimulation, increased heartbeat, sweating, dizziness, excessive talking.
+Warning signs include: hyper excitability, stimulatio n, increased heartbeat, sweating, dizziness, excessive talking.

 INHALANTS:

-White out, hairspray, markers, glue, fingernail polish, etc.
+White out, hairspray, markers, glue, fingernail polish, etc. 2.

-Warning signs include: chemical smell on body, slurred speech, confusion, muscle tremors, headaches, convulsions, visual disturbances, excessive laughter, sores around nose and mouth.
+Warning signs include: chemical smell on body, slurred speech, confusion, muscle tremors, headaches, convulsions, visual

-distal states, excessive laughter, soles around note and modal.
+disturbances, excessive laughter, sores around nose an d mouth.

 FENTANYL:

-Fentanyl is a highly addictive synthetic opiate used to treat chronic and severe pain.
+onic and severe pain.
 Fentanyl is at least 50-100 times stronger than

 morphine.
-Symptoms of fentanyl abuse and/or withdrawal may include:
+Symptoms of fentanyl abuse and/or withdrawal ma

 A rapid heartbeat

 Pounding in the ears

 Chest tightness

-Mood changes
+Mood changes Mood changes

 Poor balance or coordination

-Hallucinations Absorbed the content
+Hallucinations

 Abnormal thoughts

-Opening a fentanyl patch to eat its gel beads Buying fentanyl illegally from people who may have a lawful prescription
+Opening a fentanyl patch to eat its gel beads

+Buying fentanyl illegally from people who may have a law

-Showing fear at the prospect of not having access to fentanyl
+Showing fear at the prospect of not having access to fen tanyi

-Showing real at the prospect of not having access to rentally

-Warning signs of Overdose include: Shallow or slowed breathing
+Warning signs of Overdose include: Shallow or slowed breathin ng

 Depression; feeling empty or discouraged

 Loss of strength

 Muscle stiffness

 Lack of interest in activities

 Back pain

 Diarrhea